 The Web is simply the protocols of the Internet that are accessed via a Web Browser; which really means HTTP more or less, and more specifically where a MIME type is specified so the browser knows how to parse it (e.g.

 HTTPS is simply encryption that is used to secure HTTP traffic (the S stands for Secure) via the use of SSL certificates, and runs on

 It’s worth noting that HTTP itself has unparalleled performance for the Web due to the protocol itself (and web servers that deliver it) being optimized over the years to support compression, transfer encoding, encapsulation, etc.

 Gemini also transmits a mimetype that’s text-based (

 port 1965 — as opposed to the usual

 80/HTTP that Web browsers usually connect to by default.
 Gemini therefore needs customized “browsers” that will read the protocol and parse the data that’s received from a Gemini server, however there are Web Proxies that do this as well, such as https://proxy.vulpes.one/.

 In that sense, it’s an alternative to the Web inasmuch as it’s an alternative to HTTP; but (importantly) without any maturity, performance, or scalability whatsoever.

 It’s also one of the few initiatives where a simpler declarative syntax (the

-Now to be fair, Gemini doesn’t claim to replace HTTP in any way; being a niche, small-web technology.
-But in my opinion it’s pretty pointless since it uses a strict subset of the HTTP spec which makes it feature-delimited by design — “luddism” by any other name.
+Now to be fair, Gemini doesn’t claim to replace HTTP in any way.
+It’s a niche, small-web technology.
+But I don’t see the immediate merits since it uses a strict subset of the HTTP spec which makes it feature-delimited by design.